RatJuggler/dinosauria-bot/README.md

 $ npm install
 ```
 I've used [nconf](https://www.npmjs.com/package/nconf) so that you can configure the Twitter access keys using
-environment variables or a configuration file.
+environment variables, or a configuration file.
 To use the configuration file copy the template:
 ```
 $ cp app/config.json.template app/config.json
 ```